 However, two brick separators you can create a plyers motion which detaches the bricks easily.
 Simply attach one of the brick separators to the top, and the other to the bottom.

 Then simultaneously move the brick separators.
-As a result, your bricks will become seperated.
+As a result, your bricks will become separated.

-How To Remove Tiles With A Brick Separator
+How To Remove Lego Tiles With A Brick Separator

 The Lego brick separator features a ledge which can easily be used to remove tiles from bricks.